 Going into the 2022 season, the AFC West appears to be by far the strongest division in the NFL.
 With Russell Wilson now in Denver and the Los Angeles Chargers loading up on defensive talent, it's going to be incredibly tough for the Chiefs to win this division again, especially with Tyreek Hill no longer on the roster.

-Missouri sports betting has not been legalized, but you can legally place bets in bordering states Iowa, Illinois, Tennessee and Arkansas.
+Missouri sportsbooks have not been legalized, but you can legally place bets in bordering states Iowa, Illinois, Tennessee and Arkansas.

 For Kansas City to win the division again, the franchise will need to nail the draft in April.
 Here is a look at where the Chiefs draft, their biggest needs entering the NFL Draft and a few players who would make sense: